ArieL-CanoY/cybersecurity/Work/Optimize SellingCashierMenus/Progress.md

         dropdown before show items button only show 2 show items
-			request to GetItemPerLocation * 2 but no data return reload icon on datagrid
-			request to GetItemPerLocation * 1 but no data return
+			request to GetItemPerLocation * 2 but no data return reload icon on datagrid - no no dg on staging request to GetItemPerLocation * 1 but no data return dropdown has 2 option

 	# open po
 		item code and name not input-capable
 		show items
-			request to GetItemOpenPo * 2 but no data return reload icon on datagrid
-			request to GetItemOpenPo * 1 but no data return
+			request to GetItemOpenPo * 2 but no data return reload icon on datagrid - no datagrid on staging request to GetItemOpenPo * 1 but no data return

     # inventory items
         select location is dropdown (has many items) select (has 3 items only)
+        show items
-        show items - todo the data should be visible request to GetInventoryItems but invicible data
+            request to GetInventoryItems but invicible data
         reload icon on dg
             request to GetInventoryItems but invicible data